Privacy & Security

 In communications with individual clients, Kronos acknowledged that the attack “may have compromised employee information like names, addresses, social security numbers, and employee IDs.”

 An employee of this institution I spoke to about the attack summarized the situation as a “sh*tshow.”
-He referred to the need to complete a “payroll adjustment form” to reflect holiday and overtime pay and that his manager had warned him it could be “months” before the payroll system was functioning normally.
+He referred to the need to complete a “payroll adjustment form” to reflect holiday and overtime pay.
+Also, his manager had warned him it could be “months” before the payroll system was functioning normally.

 It’s unclear how Kronos’ servers were infiltrated.
-The most common way hackers spread ransomware is by embedding an executable file within a poisoned email and then “phishing” with a purchased target list of email addresses.
+Hackers typically spread ransomware by hiding malicious files in emails and phishing targeted individuals.
 But it’s possible that the hackers who targeted Kronos used a newly discovered vulnerability nicknamed “log4Shell.”
 The flaw is in a product called the Apache logging library, which is part of some of the world’s most widely used applications and services.
 Successfully using this vulnerability can give an attacker full control of any targeted system.

 Hackers using log4Shell as an attack vector don’t need anyone to click on a poisoned link; they only need to get the target system to log a short piece of code.
 Hackers can infect a system by sending the code in an email message or setting it as an account username.

-Apache released an upgrade to repair the flaw on December 17 and companies worldwide are rushing to incorporate it into their security architecture.
+Apache released an upgrade to repair the flaw on December 17, 2021.
+Companies worldwide rushed to incorporate it into their security architecture.
 Among the companies affected are Amazon Web Services, Microsoft, Cisco, Google Cloud, and IBM.
 The head of the US Cybersecurity and Infrastructure Security Agency referred to the vulnerability as “one of the most serious I’ve seen in my entire career, if not the most serious.”

 On another note, many clients first get to know us by accessing some of our well-researched courses and reports on important topics that affect you.